Vermont VSERS Retirement Calculator

 Frequently asked questions

-How is the Vermont VSERS Group C pension calculated?
+How is the Vermont VSERS Group F pension calculated?

 What is the early retirement reduction for Vermont VSERS?

-6% per year before the earliest unreduced age.
+Approximately 6% per year before the earliest unreduced age.
 Retiring 5 years early means a 30% permanent reduction.
 This is steeper than most states (typically 3-5%).
-It makes working to an unreduced retirement date financially important in Vermont.
+The Rule of 87 can lower your earliest unreduced age well below 65 if you have long service.

 Do Vermont VSERS members collect Social Security?